pdxparrot/assets/SETUP.md

     * Uncheck Auto Referenced
 * Clean up TODOs as necessary
 * Remove any FormerlySerializedAs attributes
+* Add the Game assembly to the Visual Scripting Node Library (Project Settings)

 ## TODO: working on Example project that can just be copied over